3 pressure cooker nutrition myths that just won’t go away… till now

 FACT : More vitamins and minerals are retained by pressure cooking vegetables as opposed to boiling and steaming.
 Saving and re-using the cooking liquid ensures the highest vitamin retention.

-With a few exceptions, one which we note below, scientific data supports pressure cooking as one of the cooking methods that preserves the most vitamins1.
+With a few exceptions, one which we note below, scientific data supports pressure cooking as one of the cooking methods that preserve the most vitamins1.

 It’s important to note that, to date, we have not found a comprehensive study on the vitamin and mineral retention on a significant selection of pressure cooked vegetables.
 None of the studies we did find addressed steaming those vegetables in the pressure cooker – only boiling them under pressure.
 Research on the pressure cooker’s effect on food is a hodgepodge of studies conducted in different countries, laboratories and conditions, using just one or a few select vegetables that measure the effect of pressure cooking on just one vitamin, mineral or antioxidant.